ba-st/Stargate/docs/Controllers.md

 ## Collection Pagination

 By default GET requests over collections will not be paginated.
-To get collections paginated configure the builder by sending the message `paginateCollectionsWithDefaultLimit:` providing the default page limit.
+To get collections paginated, configure the builder by sending the message `paginateCollectionsWithDefaultLimit:` providing the default page limit.
 A request handler will parse `start` and `limit` as query parameters during a GET request processing and will provide a pagination object.

 ## Exception Handling

-Request handlers will handle some exceptions by default and raise it as proper HTTP errors:
+Request handlers will handle some exceptions by default and raise them as proper HTTP errors:
 - `ObjectNotFound` will raise a 404/Not Found error
 - `ConflictingObjectFound` will raise a 409/Conflict error
 - `KeyNotFound` and `NeoJSONParseError` will raise a 400/Bad Request error
 - `TeaNoSuchParam` will raise a 400/Bad Request error

-The end use can configure additional exceptions to be automatically handled by sending `handleExceptionsApplying:` to the builder.
+The end user can configure additional exceptions to be automatically handled by sending `handleExceptionsApplying:` to the builder.
 For example:
 ```smalltalk
 builder
     handleExceptionsApplying: [ :handler |